 EOPL has been diligently working to maximise its mineral resource to extend its current mine life beyond 2023.
 This exploration program is critical to the future of Endeavor Mine's shareholders, employees, contractors, the township of Cobar and all those who provide direct and indirect support to the operations.
 Exploration drilling has indicated that the mine ore body is available at depth and requires further investigative drilling for confirmation.
 For this to occur, an extension to the mine decline (main access pathway) is required to access this potential ore body.
 As a result, waste rock is produced.
-But due to the volumes involved, there is a need to temporarily stockpile the waste rock on the surface.
+However currently the exploration program has concluded and no waste rock will be generated and stored on the surface, until the decision to continue the decline is made.
 Due to the quality of this waste rock, much of it may have a beneficial use in the long term or post mining land use.

 The storage of waste rock is within the catchment of the Sector 5 TSF.
 The material is placed on oversized tails and was assessed for geotechnical stability.
 The bottom up building approach is being applied in the construction which allows for the base batter of 5 metres and any change in volume will impact the top bench, which can be easily reshaped.
 Due to the nature of the tailings base, a layered approach was used as recommended by Golder Associates Pty.
-Ltd.
+Ltd. As mentioned previously no more waste rock was stored on the surface during the current month and no more waste rock is expected to be stored in the upcoming months.